hectormiguel1/CodeDiff-Project-1/README.md

 #### getNextValue

 Returns the value which follows this one, when they are mapped to the same location.
-Returns the next that was mapped to this same index.

 ```java